syl20bnr/spacemacs/README.md

     git clone https://github.com/syl20bnr/spacemacs $env:appdata/.emacs.d
     ```

-* Or if a `HOME` environment variable has been configured, that points to your
+* Or if a `HOME` environment variable has been configured that points to your
 user directory: `C:\Users\<username>`

   Clone Spacemacs to the `<username>` directory: